Got a Job? Get a Work Permit! It's the Law.

 Required documentation to Issue Employment Certificates:

-• Application - Click here to download ROE # 17's Application for Work Permit for a Minor.
+- Application for Work Permit for a Minor

-• Intention to Employ Letter: A written statement by the employer, on their letterhead with work description and schedule signed by the employer or agent.
+- Intention to Employ Letter: A written statement by the employer, on their letterhead, with work description and schedule signed by the employer or agent.
+The physical address and contact information for the employer must be provided.

-• Medical Statement: A written statement from a physician confirming the minor is physically fit to be employed in all legal occupations.
+- Medical Statement: A written statement from a physician confirming the minor is physically fit to be employed in all legal occupations, no older than one year.
+School or sports physicals can be used.